 HOPE FOR DEAD TRANSGRESSORS

 Ezekiel 37:11–14 provides the interpretation of this vision.
 In short, God’s people had disobeyed the covenant and pursued other gods.
-The people had seen God’s grace over and over, which led to being presumptuous in their sin.
+The people had seen God’s grace repeatedly, which led to being presumptuous about their sins.
 They didn’t think God would ever destroy Jerusalem.

-He will redeem his people and keep the unconditional promise he made to Abraham that one of his descendants will bless the nations (Gen. 22:15–18).
+He will redeem his people and keep his unconditional promise to Abraham that one of his descendants will bless the nations (Gen. 22:15–18).

 THE POWER TO MAKE DISCIPLES